-- a follow-up allocation, which will be utilised to assess the degree of implementation achieved in relation to recommendations agreed by management during the prior year; and - an audit management allocation, which is used for management, quality control, client and external audit liaison and for preparation for, and attendance at various meetings including the Audit Committee etc.
+- a contingency allocation, which will be utilised when the need arises, for example, special projects, investigations, advice and assistance, unplanned and ad-hoc work as and when requested.
+This element has been calculated on the basis of past experience - a follow-up allocation, which will be utilised to assess the degree of implementation achieved in relation to recommendations agreed by management during the prior year; and - an audit management allocation, which is used for management, quality control, client and external audit liaison and for preparation for, and attendance at various meetings including the Audit Committee etc.

-7 Considerations required of the Audit Committee, Authority management and the Treasurer
+7 Considerations required of the Audit Committee, senior managers and the Treasurer

-- Are the objectives and key risks identified consistent with those recognised by the Authority? - Does the audit universe identified include all those systems which would be expected to be subject to internal audit? - Are the risk scores applied to the audit universe reasonable and reflect the service as it is recognised by the Authority? - Does the Strategy for Internal Audit cover the key risks as they are recognised? - Is the allocation of audit resource accepted, and agreed as appropriate, given the level of risk identified?
+Are the objectives and key risks identified consistent with those recognised by the Authority?

+Does the audit universe identified include all those systems which would be expected to be subject to internal audit?

+Are the risk scores applied to the audit universe reasonable and reflect the service as it is recognised by the Authority?

+Does the Internal Audit Plan cover the key risks as they are recognised?

+Is the allocation of audit resource accepted, and agreed as appropriate, given the level of risk identified?